rwilcox/my-learnings-docs/synthesis_microservices_in_the_enterprise.md

 OR are things like, "We're going to make it obvious that business can easily have THIS feature."
 Like the enterprise has the technical infrastructure laid down for business metrics gathering, there is easy developer support for the thing... the business leaders just need to make user stories that use this new ability in business relevant places.

 These plans are - from the architect mindset - optional ("use this to help your users, or if you don't have a business use case I don't care") AND don't have a deadline BUT are of course clear and have obvious next steps etc

+# Ownership

+Knowing ownership up front is good for when the pager goes off or Ops wants to have a talk with you :)

+Ownership problems:

+  1. What if team moves on to other responsibilites?
+Do they also take along their previous baggage (survey says: probably not)
+  2. What if they are disbanded or layed off?
+  3. What if they are so good at their jobs the number of microservices they own.
+Hopefully the older ones will be more stable than labile, so that the team can continue to function without have to accumulate bandwidth(team members?) at the same rate that it accumulates services...